c0pperdragon/OS816/README.md

 ## Uploading

 Compiling with the recommended tools will create a file in Intel HEX format.
-This file contains the "user code" which can be written to the Flash using the resident boot loader program.
+This file contains the "user code" which can be written to flash using the resident boot loader program.
 When starting up the machine with a serial terminal attached, the boot loader enters a command line interface.
 Here memory locations can be inspected or modified and also the content of the flash can be reprogrammed.
 After completely erasing the user flash area with the "!" command, you can conveniently dump a whole intel hex file into the terminal whose lines will be treated as individual programming commands.